PowerMamba: A Deep State Space Model and Comprehensive Benchmark for Time Series Prediction in Electric Power Systems: Mamba and State Space Models

 \section{Mamba and State Space Models}

 SSMs are a class of sequence modeling frameworks inspired by classical state space representations of continuous systems.
 They are powerful tools in power systems, offering a flexible framework to model dynamic behaviors, capture temporal dependencies under uncertainty, and enable real-time estimation of complex system states \cite{kundur1994stability,5667072, 4539776}.
 Kalman filters, a widely used application of SSMs, have been extensively applied for dynamic state estimation \cite{abur2004state}.
 Autoregressive SSMs also play a critical role in time series forecasting in power systems \cite{contreras2003arima}.
-This work introduces deep SSMs as a powerful extension, capable of capturing the underlying dynamics and interdependencies of multivariate time series.
+Many physical processes in the grid, including load evolution and renewable dynamics, can be described by differential or difference equations, which SSMs are naturally equipped to represent.
+This makes SSMs particularly well-suited for modeling latent drivers of grid time series that are not directly observable but evolve based on structured interactions and external inputs.
+Building on this foundation, this work introduces deep SSMs as a powerful extension to capture the underlying dynamics and interdependencies of multivariate time series in power systems.